henriqueassis2003/HenriquePolinomios/README.md

 <h3>Importing  polynomial library</h3>

-After install the  polynomial library
+After install the  polynomial library.

 To import the  polynomial library after installing it, you can use various methods.
 One way to do it is:

 ```python
 import poly
 ```
-Make sure you have successfully installed the  polynomial library before attempting to import it
+Make sure you have successfully installed the  polynomial library before attempting to import it.